20 February, 2024

 Wait for a second though, before speeding off… I must apply sunscreen and put on my baseball cap.
 I wouldn’t want to get sunburnt.
 Most of us have succumbed to the “slip slop slap” ads to prevent skin cancer and we apply sunscreen at home, and overseas.
 It is strange, therefore, that the thought of cracking our heads open following a 70km an hour somersault, isn’t a problem.

 Anyone who has owned a scooter or motorbike in Australia will have spent hundreds of dollars on safety gear, knowing the dangers of coming off.
-Oh, and they will also have had to pass a learner bike riding course before hitting the road and subsequently obtain their riders license and have bought bike insurance.
+Oh, and they will also have had to pass a learner bike riding course before hitting the road and subsequently obtain their riders licence and have bought bike insurance.

 We would all stop and stare, slightly perplexed, if we saw someone riding down the highway in a t-shirt, shorts, thongs and… no helmet in Australia, Curiously, when we go overseas a lot of us lose all concept of risk.
 We are indestructible.
 Roads are statistically more dangerous in Thailand and Bali yet we are happy to “see what happens”.